Queen Anne's War: Acadia and Newfoundland

 The Battle of Norridgewock during Dummer's War, August 1724.
 After portions of Acadia were ceded, the British faced resistance from Abenaki and Mi'kmaq tribes.

 British relations were also difficult with the nominally conquered Acadians.
 They resisted repeated British demands to swear oaths to the British crown, and eventually this sparked an exodus by the Acadians to Île-Royale and Île-Saint-Jean (present-day Prince Edward Island).
 By the 1740s, French leaders such as Father Jean-Louis Le Loutre orchestrated a guerrilla war with their Mi'kmaq allies against British attempts to expand Protestant settlements in peninsular Nova Scotia.

 Friction also persisted between France and Britain over Acadia's borders.
 The boundaries were unclear as laid out by the treaty, which even the French had never formally described.
 France insisted that only the Acadian peninsula was included in the treaty (modern Nova Scotia except Cape Breton Island) and that they retained the rights to modern New Brunswick.
 The disputes over Acadia flared into open conflict during King George's War in the 1740s and were not resolved until the British conquest of all French North American territories in the Seven Years' War.
+(Note: See e.g. Parkman (1897) for the later history of British-Acadian conflict.)